chrisglein/chrisglein.github.io/heist/rules.md

 ### 1. SELECT OBSTACLE

-Choose an <span class="obstacle">obstacle</span> and place <mark>some sort of marker</mark> on that obstacle to let other players know where you will be testing.
+Choose an <span class="obstacle">obstacle</span> and place the active job marker on it to let everyone know where you will be testing.

 ### 2. OTHERS MAY ASSIST
-Everyone else (each non-testing player) has an opportunity to bet on the outcome of your upcoming test.
-They may choose to exhaust one of their <span class="skill">skill</span> cards in order for a reward if the test is successful.
-Players choose to do this simultaneously, and must do so before the testing player proceeds.
+Everyone else has an opportunity to bet on the outcome of your upcoming test.
+They may choose to exhaust one of their <span class="skill">skill</span> cards in order to gain a reward _if the test is successful_.
+Players choose to do this simultaneously, and must do so before the active player proceeds.
 Any player who pays this exhaust cost is considered to be as **assisting** player.

 ### 3. DRAW CHIPS
 You now draw 2 chips from the bag without looking, at place them on the table.